dapps-dev-club/dapps-dev-club-website/src/pages/partners/index.md

 ---
 templateKey: about-page
-title: DADC Sponsors
+title: Our Partners
 ---

-The DApps Dev Club is currently looking for sponsors!
+The DApps Dev Club is currently looking for partners!

 ## Venue